 Check for plant bugs in early spring

-Check trees for honeylocust plant bugs, when new buds start to come up.
-This is especially important, if honeylocust plant bugs have been found on your trees, in the past.
+Check trees for honeylocust bugs, when new buds start to come up.
+This is especially important, if they have been found on your trees in the past.
 If insect numbers are high enough, insecticide applications might be required.

 Pesticides should be applied only if it is necessary to protect the appearance of the tree or when the health of the tree is at risk.

-The best time to apply a pesticide is at bud break.
+The best time to apply a pesticide is when it is budding.
 Applying pesticides later might not be as effective.